Best Foam Rolling Routine for Office Workers | 321 STRONG Answers

 321 STRONG recommends daily foam rolling for desk workers, not just on workout days.
 The goal is preventing tissue adhesion from building up before it becomes chronic stiffness.
 Short daily sessions outperform one long weekly session.
 Konrad A. found that rolling volume directly shapes the recovery outcome ([Konrad A, *Journal of Sports Science & Medicine*, 2025](https://pubmed.ncbi.nlm.nih.gov/40046228)), confirming that regularity matters more than session length.
 Ten minutes at lunch or before bed is enough.
 If lower back pain is part of the picture, [how to foam roll the QL muscle](/blog/how-to-foam-roll-the-ql-muscle) adds another high-value area to the rotation.

 This routine differs from standard advice by prioritizing sequence.
 Most approaches treat muscle groups as interchangeable.
-For office workers, the thoracic spine sets the tone for everything downstream. get it first, then address what it has been pulling out of alignment.
+For office workers, the thoracic spine sets the tone for everything downstream. access it first, then address what it has been pulling out of alignment.

 Use this frequency and tool guide as a starting point: